pnnl/hexwatershed/README.md

 # Contact

 * Please submit Issue (https://github.com/pnnl/hexwatershed/issues) for Q&A and bug report.
-* Join the Slack community: https://hexwatershed.slack.com/
+* Join the Slack community: https://hexwatershed.slack.com/?
+Please fill out the form: https://forms.gle/kuXDS4LkJUaAQvH7A
 * For more information about HexWatershed, please go to (https://www.hexwatershed.org)
 * For other types of questions, please contact Chang Liao (chang.liao@pnnl.gov).